andreas-jonsson/vbados/README.md

 For example, if your local timezone is 8 hours earlier than UTC (e.g. PST), run `set TZ=PST8`.

-# Building
+# Building the source

-This requires [OpenWatcom 2.0](http://open-watcom.github.io/) to build, and I have only tried with the latest (March 2022) snapshot, albeit it likely work with older versions.
-Might even work with 1.9.
+This requires [OpenWatcom 2.0](http://open-watcom.github.io/) to build, and I have only tried with the latest (March 2022) snapshot, albeit it may likely work with older versions, starting from 1.9.

 I have tested building it on a Linux host as well as building on MS-DOS itself (with the source code being on a VBSF shared folder :) ).